Laplace-isospectral hyperbolic 2-orbifolds are representation-equivalent: Abstract

 \section{Abstract}

-Using the Selberg trace formula, we show that for a hyperbolic 2-orbifold, the spectrum of the Laplacian acting on functions determines, and is determined by, the following data: the volume; the total length of the mirror boundary; the number of conepoints of each order, counting a mirror corner as half a conepoint; and the number of primitive closed geodesics of each length and orientability class, counting a geodesic running along the boundary as half orientation-preserving and half orientation-reversing, and discounting imprimitive geodesics appropriately.
-This implies that Laplace-isospectral hyperbolic 2-orbifolds determine equivalent linear representations of $\Isom(H^2)$, and are isospectral for any natural operator.
+Let $M$ be a compact hyperbolic $2$-orbifold (not necessarily connected).
+We show that the spectrum of the Laplacian on functions on $M$ determines the following: the volume; the total length of the mirror boundary; the number (properly counted) of conepoints of each order; and the number (properly counted) of primitive closed geodesics of each length and orientability class.
+This means that Laplace-isospectral hyperbolic 2-orbifolds are representation-equivalent, and hence strongly isospectral.